Composting in Cold Weather

 When I lived on acreage, I did all my food composting by sending it through the chickens.
 The backyard chickens loved food scraps and eagerly ran around when I brought the compost bucket.
 Even if it was just onion scraps and things they didn’t like to eat, they relished scratching it around and mixing it with the coop bedding and poop.
 Spring compost in the making.

-Without chickens, there are still at least three things you can do to capture your kitchen scraps:
+Without chickens, there are still at least three things you can do to compost in winter and capture your kitchen scraps:

 Photo Credit: http://nynofabeginningfarmers.wordpress.com/2011/06/21/workshop-re-cap-producing-quality-food-and-a-green-community-through-urban-farming/http://voices.yahoo.com/how-prepare-compost-bin-cold-weather-12398636.html?cat=32